 The residents were out in force, cleaning up the mess.
 Volunteers swept up broken glass, hauled plywood to cover smashed windows, scrubbed graffiti off walls.
 The local groceries were gone; impromptu food pantries appeared like magic, and people showed up with donations for those in need — and swamped them with gifts of food and diapers and toilet paper and bottled water.
 The news hasn’t focused on this response because pictures of flames sell so much better, but it’s all true.

 The next night, there was more looting and burning, and the next.
 Each morning more buildings were burned flat.
-One of the best used bookstores in the midwest, Uncle Edgar’s, was ashes and tumbled rubble.
+One of the best used bookstores in the midwest, Uncle Hugo’s, was ashes and tumbled rubble.
 And every morning, the volunteers have returned to slowly, quietly rebuild.

 In Louisville, a line of riot police believed they were being shot at and returned fire.
 Whether they had been fired on or not is questionable; they may have been fooled by simulators or firecrackers among the protesters.
 But they did fire, and when the smoke cleared a good man lay dead in the street.
 His name was David McAtee, and he made legendary barbecue.
 Cops could eat free at his establishment.